shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/matchstick.md

 1 tests executed in 18.472016ms.
 ```

-## Short Understanding of this Uniswap subgraph
+## Short Understanding of this SushiSwap subgraph
 - MasterChefV2 is a contract at ```0xEF0881eC094552b2e128Cf945EF17a6752B4Ec5d```.
 - Refer to template.yaml for the ```eventHandlers``` that are hooked.
 ```yaml